-Not one interviewee in Dekhi Village considered they had learnt any advanced farming skills after resettling, and only 10 per cent (all herders) felt they had learned something about the planting of crops.
-Two households trained at county level to become demonstrators and learned about chemical and pesticide use, but nothing was taught about other relevant farming techniques.
-In addition, of the eight to ten government staff workers in the county and township agri-technical extension centres, only one person was well known to local villagers (because he had spent two years promoting biogas techniques in the village).
+Not one interviewee in Dekhi Village considered they had learnt any advanced farming skills after resettling, and only 10 percent (all herders) felt they had learned something about the planting of crops.
+Two households trained at county level to become demonstrators, and learned about chemical and pesticide use, but nothing was taught about other relevant farming techniques.
+In addition, of the 8-10 government staff workers in the county and township agri-technical extension centers, only one person was well known to local villagers (because he had spent two years promoting bio-gas techniques in the village).
 In the absence of technical training workshops or other forms of external agricultural knowledge transfer, most villagers therefore have simply found ways to educate themselves.

 Many interviewees stated that their main objective in resettling was to improve their access to education (as well as medical care), especially for their children.
 This was because transport conditions in their original homes were so poor and posed significant risks.
-One settler from Tsona explained, 'I was worried every time my kids went to and from school, especially when they came in late.'
-Nearly two-thirds (60 per cent) of the households interviewed indicated that improved housing conditions and access to schooling for their children were their main reasons for moving.
-Indeed, a new comprehensive primary school was recently built in Dekhi Village and so children can now attend easily.
-However, employment prospects remain poor, and several school leavers from the village have failed to find suitable non-labour jobs - they are presently working on their family's farmland - a situation that has caused some parents to question afresh the merits of education.
+One settler from Tsona explained, "I was worried every time my kids went to and from school, especially when they came in late."
+Nearly two-thirds (60 percent) of the households interviewed indicated that improved housing conditions and access to schooling for their children were their main reasons for moving.
+Indeed, a new comprehensive primary school recently was built in Dekhi Village and children can now easily attend.
+However, employment prospects remain poor and several graduates from the village have failed to find suitable non-labor jobs - they presently are working on their family's farmland - a situation that has caused some parents to question afresh the merits of education.

-When asked whether their children liked farming, only one-third (32 per cent) answered 'yes', and two-thirds said 'no'.
-To the question 'What do you hope or expect for the future?
-What will your child do in the future?' - only one person answered 'farmer' while twenty-nine answered 'don't know'; another six replied 'teacher,' four said 'business' and two said 'worker.'
-Regarding higher education, 94 per cent of interviewees did not know about the Tibet Agriculture and Animal Husbandry College, and all indicated that they did not have any sense of need to relate closely to the current education system.
-It thus appears that most Dekhi residents do not have much concern or knowledge about the education system and they are not sure what to expect from schooling for their children or how they might benefit from education in general.
-Despite its status as a demonstration site, Dekhi Village has failed to make any significant breakthrough in farming skills promotion or basic education in Tibet.
+When asked whether their children liked farming, only one-third (32 percent) answered "yes" and two-thirds said "no." To the question "What do you hope/expect for the future?
+What will your child do in the future?" - only one person answered "farmer" while 29 people answered "don't know"; another 6 people replied "teacher," 4 people said "business" and 2 people said "worker."
+Regarding higher education, 94 percent of interviewees did not know about the Tibet Agriculture and Animal Husbandry College, and all indicated that they did not have any sense of need to relate closely to the current education system.
+It thus appears that most Dekhi residents do not have much concern or knowledge about the education system, and they are not sure what to expect from schooling for their children or how they might benefit from education in general.
+Despite its status as a demonstration site, Dekhi Village still has failed to make any significant breakthrough in farming skills promotion, or basic education, in Tibet.